-Assuming the statistic of interest θ is easy to obtain via SQL, for instance the average of a set of values, then the only work needing to be done is to orchestrate the resampling via a sufficiently random number generator.
+Assuming the statistic of interest $\theta$ is easy to obtain via SQL, for instance the average of a set of values, then the only work needing to be done is to orchestrate the resampling via a sufficiently random number generator.
 We illustrate this with an example of bootstrapping.
-Consider a table T with two columns (row_id, value) and N rows.
-Assume that the row_id column ranges densely from $1 \dots N$.
+Consider a table T with two columns (row\id, value) and N rows.
+Assume that the row\id column ranges densely from $1 \dots N$ .
 Because each sample is done with replacement, we can pre-assign the subsampling.
 That is, if we do M samples, we can decide in advance that record i will appear in subsamples $1, 2, 25, \ldots$ etc.

-The function random() generates a uniformly random element of (0,1) and floor(x) truncates to the integer portion of x.
+The function random() generates a uniformly random element of (0, 1) and floor(x) truncates to the integer portion of x.
 We use these functions to design a resampling experiment.
 Suppose we have N = 100 subjects and we wish to have 10,000 trials each with subsample size 3.

 '''

 CREATE VIEW design AS

-SELECT DISTINCT a.trial_id,
+SELECT a.trial_id,

 floor (100 random()) AS row_id

 FROM generate_series(1,10000) AS a (trial_id),

 generate_series(1,3) AS b (subsample_id)

 '''

-There are two caveats that must be immediately made.
-The first is that the subquery can return the same row_id twice in the same trial_id.
-We avoid this via the DISTINCT clause in our SQL statement.
-The second caveat is reliance upon the random number generator.
-This is system dependent and the researcher needs to verify that scaling the random() function still returns a uniform random variable along the scale.
+The reliance upon the random number generator here is system dependent and the researcher needs to verify that scaling the random() function still returns a uniform random variable along the scale.
 Performing the experiment over the view now takes a single query:

+'''

-CREATE VIEW trials AS SELECT d.trial_id, AVG(a.values) AS avg_value FROM design d, T WHERE d.row_id = T.row_id GROUP BY d.trial_id
+CREATE VIEW trials AS

+SELECT d.trial_id, AVG(a.values) AS avg_value

+FROM design d, T

+WHERE d.row_id = T.row_id

+GROUP BY d.trial_id

+'''